seb26/seb26.github.io/_posts/2019-11-08-tawaf-dit-blog.md

 * What support exists for online & conform outside of just DaVinci Resolve, and instead inside Flame, Assimilate Scratch or Mistika Boutique?
 * Or for either of these purposes, will uncompressed intermediate formats simply become a necessity when working with BRAW?
 Such as DPX or OpenEXR sequences.

 Even among lower-end video projects like weddings and low-budget music videos, the demands for VFX are going to be small, but those users are still likely to find themselves encumbered by the lack of support of BRAW outside of the immediate circle of DaVinci Resolve and select versions of Adobe products.
-Or, if you count yourself as one of those users, you'll need to look for solutions within Resolve.
+So, if you count yourself as a user with rapid turnarounds and still a need for VFX or similar, you'll need to look for solutions within Resolve.

 ### BRAW material in Resolve